 The hotel is wheelchair-accessible with four specially-adapted rooms and a lift to all floors.
 Single occupancy room are available on request – just call our Smith24 team and they'll sort out everything you need.

 Children are welcome.
 The hotel has a limited supply of baby kit (a couple of buggies, highchairs, beakers, children’s cutlery, child-friendly books and art supplies).
-Baby cots (free) or an extra bed (ISK6,000 a night) can be added to any room.
+Baby cots (free) or an extra bed (ISK6,000 a night) can be added to certain rooms.